 If you’ve read what we have just said above you may realize we are trying to keep it light where we can.
 Pulled pork can be a little heavy, so why not lighten your load with a fresh and breezy summer salad.
 It’s super simple to make.

 Dice a cucumber and three or four large tomatoes, add a finely sliced red onion and bathe the lot with a couple of tablespoons of olive oil and red wine vinegar.
-To make it really fresh tasting add some chopped basil, mint or parsley.

 4. Fruit salad